 '''

 -- facil.texteditor

 [: type facility-category]

 [: linux-preference facil.gedit]

 [: windows-preference facil.notepad]

---- facil.web-browser
+-- facil.web-browser

 [: type facility-category]

 [: linux-preference facil.firefox]

 [: windows-preference facil.firefox]

 '''

 This means that each individual contains the software tools preferences for its owner.
 For situations where one user owns several Leonardo individuals, the Session GUI makes it possible for the user to maintain his personal facility-preferences file in the registrar, and to upload it to there and download it from there.
-The individual stores this file in its Indiv-self directory.
+The individual stores this file in its indiv-self-kb knowledgeblock.

-All the information that has been described here can be accessed and edited using the Session GUI.
-It is also possible to change it by editing the respective entityfiles directly, although some caution must be exercised in order to respect the applicable data dependencies.
+Information of these kinds is normally entered during the original installation of an individual and using the Session GUI.
+If it needs to be changed at later times then this can also be done using the Session GUI.
+As an alternative it is possible as well to change it by editing the respective entityfiles directly, although caution must be exercised in order to respect the applicable data dependencies.
 Please refer to the detailed system documentation in this respect.